 Obtaining a Diagnosis

-The National Autism Plan for Children (NAPC) produced by the National Initiative for Autism Screening and Assessment gives clear guidance in relation to the identification assessment and diagnosis of children with Autistic Spectrum Disorder.
+The National Autism Plan for Children (NAPC) produced by the National Initiative for Autism Screening and Assessment gives clear guidance in relation to the identification assessment and diagnosis of children with Autistic Spectrum.
 You can download a summary opposite.

 The National Autistic Society can provide you with a list of diagnostic centres in your area.